Date of Degree

 Copyright 2011 Hans Levi Packer

 Packer, Hans Levi.
-"A dominant negative over expression model of mammalian MED12 function." doctoral dissertation, University of Iowa, 2011.
+"A dominant negative over expression model of mammalian MED12 function."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.